ShanghaiTech-IMPACT/DVCTNet/README.md

 ## Dataset

 ★ Our dataset is available for reserach purpose only.
-To apply for DVCT dataset, please refer to the dataset website of IMPACT Lab and fill out the form and send the signed e-copy to Han Wu (email: luotao2024@shanghaitech.edu.cn) and Dr. Zhiming Cui (email: cuizhm@shanghaitech.edu.cn) as well as CC your advisor as mentioned in Sec.5 of the form.
+To apply for DVCT dataset, please refer to the dataset website of IMPACT Lab and fill out the form and send the signed e-copy to Tao Luo (email: luotao2024@shanghaitech.edu.cn) and Dr. Zhiming Cui (email: cuizhm@shanghaitech.edu.cn) as well as CC your advisor as mentioned in Sec.5 of the form.
 We will send you the dataset link and password when recieving the data registration form.

 ## Citation